wp-plugins/wordpress-bootstrap-css/readme.txt

 = Is the CSS "minified"? =

 Yes, but only in the case of Yahoo!
-YUI 2, and Twitter Bootstrap CSS.
+YUI 2/3, and Twitter Bootstrap CSS.

+You now have the option to enable minified CSS or not.

+= My Popover/Tooltip doesn't seem to work and it's generating Javascript errors in the console =

+This is likely due to you not linking to the latest version of JQuery.
+Twitter Bootstrap requires the latest version (1.7.2 at the time of writing).
+There is an option in the plugin to replace the JQuery of your WordPress installation with the latest version served from Google CDN.
+Try this if you're having issues with Popovers etc., or better yet upgrade your WordPress to the latest version.

 = What's the reason for the Worpit menu? =